csound-flossmanual/csound-floss/book/08-a-open-sound-control.md

 ## Sending and Receiving Different Data Types

-For this introduction we will keep both functions in Csound, One instrument will send an OSC message, another instrument will receive this message.
+For this introduction we will keep both functions in Csound, one instrument will send an OSC message, another instrument will receive this message.
 We will start with sending and receiving nothing but one integer, to study the basic functionality.

 ### Send/Receive an integer

-**_EXAMPLE 08A01_OSC_send_recv_int.csd_**
+#### **_EXAMPLE 08A01_OSC_send_recv_int.csd_**

 ```csound
 <CsoundSynthesizer>